9 injured in stabbing at Idaho apartment complex that houses refugees

 Police received a report of a stabbing at 8:46 p.m., and responded to the apartment complex within four minutes, Bones said.
 They found victims in the parking lot and inside the apartment complex.
 Witnesses reported that the suspect had fled, and police arrested the 30-year-old man a short distance away.

-Investigators said they did not yet know if the suspect was connected to the victims in any way.
+Investigators said they did not yet know if Kinner is connected to the victims in any way.

 Police did not release the names or ages of the victims, but said their age ranges varied dramatically and "it's affected all aspects of the families" who live at the complex.